 Benefits of Music Education

-TOP 4 Benefits of Studying music
+Top Four Benefits of Studying Music

 Do you know what after-school activity benefits kids and teens the most?
 Studying music, of course!

-Everyone knows making music is fun and enjoyable, but music education also provides a myriad of benefits to your brain, physical and mental health, and general well-being.
-In fact, the impact of learning to sing or play an instrument on a child or teen’s development is more than twice that of sports, theater, or dance
+In fact, the impact of learning to sing or play an instrument on a child or teen’s development is more than twice that of sports, theater, or dance.

-So, whether your child is picking up a guitar for the first time or spending years honing their flute skills, you can rest assured it will be more than just music to your ears, it’s an investment in their future.
+So, whether your child is picking up a guitar for the first time or spending years honing their flute skills, you can rest assured it will be more than just music to your ears.
+It’s an investment in their future!

 The process of learning and playing an instrument increases brain power and functionality, resulting in a boosted IQ and improved concentration.
-Music accelerates brain development for babies and kids, enhancing fine and gross motor skills, executive function, and sensory development.
-In the longer term, music keeps your mind sharp, reducing the chances of developing Alzheimer’s and dementia.

-Children and teens who study music perform better in school: They get higher grades, have improved literacy, and are 24% more likely to graduate.
-In fact, students highly engaged in music are, on average, academically over 1 year ahead of their peers!
-Positive attributes learned through musicmaking—such as confidence, independence, perseverance, leadership, and personal responsibilityprepare you for life-long success.
+They get higher grades, have improved literacy, and are 24% more likely to graduate.
+In fact, students highly engaged in music are, on average, academically over one year ahead of their peers!

 Music students also develop enhanced spatial-temporal skills, priming them for STEM careers requiring advanced problem-solving skills.
-On average, 66% of music majors who apply to medical school are accepted (the highest of any undergraduate group)!
-And at Merit, 35% of Conservatory graduates go on to careers in the STEM field.
+On average, 66% of music majors who apply to medical school are accepted (the highest of any undergraduate group), and at Merit 35% of Conservatory graduates go on to careers in the STEM field!

 3. Music Nurtures Your Mind & Body

 Does listening to music make you happy?
 Imagine how much creating it can impact your mind!
-Studying music nurtures creativity, builds empathy, and helps people better express their emotions and manage anxiety.

-Making music is also good for your body.
-You might not realize it, but when playing an instrument you’re often using your arm, core, and back muscles.
 In addition, the deep breathing that voice, wind, and brass instruments require builds stronger lungs and, as a natural stress reliever, music is good for our blood pressure and heart rate.

-“Music gives you a better understanding of yourself.
+"Music gives you have a better understanding of yourself.
 Your understanding of art and the world, and how you can think and express yourself, are enhanced.”

-– Dr. Eric Rasmussen, The Johns Hopkins University
+The Johns Hopkins University

 4. Music Builds Community & Broadens Worldviews

 Making music brings us together.
 When making music with others, such as in a group class, chamber group, or ensemble, you’re introduced to new experiences and points of view.
-And at a community music school like Merit that engages students from all backgrounds and corners of Chicagoland, music connects different cultures and promotes equity, inclusion, and belonging

 In addition, research shows that music students are more active in their school community and exhibit enhanced relationship-building and teamwork skills.

 In other words, even if you’re not sure your child will enjoy piano lessons or stick with voice classes for years, it’s worth giving it a try.
 Even a short stint in the world of music will have life-long benefits.
+Merit offers programming for every step of a child’s musical journey, from pre-K to pre-collegiate, ensuring a great start and a progressive pathway to mastery.

 • Accelerating brain development